DexerTDP/articles/2025/Ambivalent - July.md

 I insinuated in my interview with mark from soft white underbelly that I dealt with cheaters at the time I was active.
 This all started due to an idea that was talked about with my group members in December 2014.

 At that time I was already so worn out with the operations we were doing in dos RP/pedo sites, doxing and reporting cappers to NCMEC portal, as well as trying to piece the Amanda Todd case.
-In the little free time I had in between your college classes, I dealt with imagery that mentally twists your perception of humanity.
+In the little free time I had in between college classes, I dealt with imagery that mentally twists your perception of humanity.
 On top of it, the feeling of heaviness knowing that you have other people with you who are doing this work without any idea how the same work could be affecting them.

 That particular day, nobody wanted to start the work, soul wise, we were starting to freeze mentally and emotionally from doing anything.
 Today it would be called, being numb.
 So to break the ice, we start to talk about what was happening outside of what we were doing, to get us on the mood to at least do something.